 The policy seeks to ensure that the Living zones provide for a variety of high quality living environments that cater for the housing choices and needs of residents.
-This includes providing for medium density residential areas identified in Outline Development Plans.
-These medium density developments encourage urban consolidation and provide for greater diversity in housing to respond to a variety of lifestyle choices to accommodate the needs of residents.
+This includes providing for medium density residential areas identified in Outline Development Plans in Greenfield growth areas, adjacent to Greenfield growth areas.
+These medium density developments encourage urban consolidation and anticipated population growth and provide for greater diversity in housing to respond to a variety of lifestyle choices to accommodate the needs of residents.

-The policy seeks to ensure that medium density developments are located within close proximity of open spaces, community facilities, or Neighbourhood Centres.
-The co-location of medium density developments with open space seeks to ensure that new developments achieve a balance between the built environment and open space to ensure compatibility with the existing "spacious" low density amenity values in the townships.
-Further, locating medium density close to community facilities or Neighbourhood Centres improves access to services and efficient movement of people, reduces the daily travel distance for residents and encourages more sustainable forms of transport, including a more effective and efficient public transport system.
+The policy seeks to ensure that medium density developments are located within close proximity of open spaces and community facilities.
+The co-location of medium density developments with open space seeks to ensure that new developments seek a balance between the built environment and open space to ensure compatibility with the existing "spacious" low density amenity values in the townships.
+Further, locating medium density close to community facilities improves access to services and efficient movement of people, reduces the daily travel distance for residents and encourages more sustainable forms of transport, including a more effective and efficient public transport system.